faridnsh/pg-aggregates/README.md

 The `groupedAggregates` field accepts a few arguments in addition to `groupBy`:

 - `orderBy` – controls how groups are sorted.
 You can order by any aggregate that appears in the grouped output (e.g. `SUM_POINTS_DESC`).
+If not specified, results are ordered by the `groupBy` columns in ascending order for deterministic results.
 - `first` – limit the results to only the first `n` groups.

-Always pair `first` with an explicit `orderBy` so PostgreSQL can deterministically rank the groups before limiting them.
+When using `first`, consider specifying an explicit `orderBy` to control which groups are returned (e.g., top performers by sum).
+Without `orderBy`, groups are ordered by their `groupBy` values.

 The aggregates supported over groups are the same as over the connection as a whole (see [Aggregates](#aggregates) above), but in addition you may also